 If you simply book with the hotel, you can contact them for an immediate solution to your problem.

 As you can see, you’ll spend significantly more Chase Ultimate Rewards points than you would Capital One miles for all these hotels.
-In the last example, you’ll pay ~11,000 Capital One miles for the room (after tax), and 20,000 Chase Ultimate Rewards points (transferred to IHG) for the same room.
+In the middle example, you’ll pay ~10,300 Capital One miles for the room, or 30,000 Chase points (transferred to IHG) for the same room.

 Chase Ultimate Rewards points are great for TONS of things.
 But in the hotel department, I’d only recommend you use them exclusively for Hyatt stays.
 Better to redeem Capital One miles for everything else.

-You can read our post on smart ways to use Capital One miles here.
-And let me know your favorite card to receive free hotel nights!
+You can read our post on the best ways to use Capital One miles — and let me know your favorite card to receive free hotel nights.